 1. Not Organizing the Explorer Panel

 When you add parts, scripts, and models, they appear in the Explorer panel.
-If you don’t organize them, your game becomes messy.
-You’ll waste time searching for objects and fixing errors.
+If you don’t organize them, your game will definitely become messy, and will create a very annoying environment to deal with when trying to develop your game.
+You’ll waste lots of valuable time chasing imaginary objects and parts, and troubleshooting the most random errors.

 2. Forgetting to Anchor Parts

 If a part isn’t anchored, it will fall due to gravity when the game starts.
-Many beginners build structures and wonder why they collapse.
+Many beginners build structures and wonder why they suddenly fall apart like a tower of playing cards.

-Anything that should stay in place—like buildings, platforms, or NPCs—must be anchored.
+But either way, anything that should stay in place—like buildings, platforms, or NPCs—must be anchored.
+Imagine Big Ben falling towards your head at top speeds!
+Not fun I must say.

-Free Models can save time, but always inspect them first.
+Free Models can save time, but more often than not, they’re not worth it.

 4. Ignoring the Output Panel